eunrcn/tp/docs/UserGuide.md

 ### Filtering the data (by tags) : `filter`

 Filtering data allows you to narrow down your search results to focus on specific criteria.
-Use the `filter t/` command to filter by tag and find exactly the internships that have an interview.
+Use the `filter` command to filter by tag and find exactly the internships that have an interview.

-Format: `filter t/ I`
+Format: `filter I`

 ### Sending reminders : `reminder`